UBC-MDS/DSCI_522_GROUP_311/doc/report.md

 Wine quality assessment basically consists of two parts: the lab test and the sensory test.
-Physicochemical lab tests generally characterize wine based on features such as density, pH value, acidity, sugar, and alcohol, etc. While the sensory test is mainly relying on qualified experts.
+Physicochemical lab tests generally characterize wine based on features such as density, pH value, acidity, sugar, and alcohol, etc. While the sensory test mainly relies on qualified experts.
 Due to the low interpretation of human sense, the relationship between sensory tests and the lab tests is somehow compared to a black box.
 The industry is curious about how ‘good’ the wine is, given the physicochemical lab test results.
 Therefore, a model integrating physiochemical lab tests and sensory tests is helpful in addressing the industry concern, supporting the wine evaluation and thus improving local wine production.

-## Methodology
+\#\# Methodology

 The data used in this project is obtained from the [University of California Irvine Machine learning